 717 S. Central Ave., Phoenix 85004

 Once home to the Phoenix Motor Company, The Van Buren is the city's newest addition.
-The venue's upcoming shows are already packed with nationally known and up-and-coming alternative headliners.
-This 1,000 seat venue is located in the heart of Downtown Phoenix and is set to open in late August.
+This 1,000-seat venue is located in the heart of Downtown Phoenix and plays host to national touring acts most nights of the week.

 Blues and Jazz